-Source Select the source of your text: Text (directly entered) or File (navigate to a text file), or RSS (ticker tape RSS feed).
-If you select Text, enter your text in the text box below the source selector.
-If you select File, enter a file name in the File Path box displayed, or click the navigation button (three dots) and find your text file.
+Mode Select the source of your text: Text (directly entered) or File (navigate to a text file), or RSS (ticker tape RSS feed).

+• If you select Text, enter your text in the text box below the source selector.

+- If you select File, enter a file name in the File Path box displayed, or click the navigation button (three dots) and find your text file.
 The text from your file will be automatically displayed.
 The file has to contain UTF-8 encoded text in order for it to be rendered correctly.
 Only the first 64KB of the text file will be loaded and displayed.
-If you select RSS, enter a URL in the URL box displayed.
+You can also check the Keep reading text file continuously to keep the text display in your broadcast up to date with file changes. - If you select RSS, enter a URL in the URL box displayed.